toladata/Knowledgebase/2-getting-started/definitions.md

 #### Unique Columns

 A Unique Column is any column in your TolaTables that does not have the same data in any of its rows; each row in the column is unique and does not repeat.
-For example User IDs or Serial Numbers are good examples of unique data.
+For example, User IDs or Serial Numbers are good examples of unique data.
 Tables imported from services like Ona will usually have a Column called uu\_id which is a universal unique id.
 The uu-id column is a great column to assign as your Unique Column.
 Assigning a Unique Column in Tola Tables will ensure that only new data is added to your Table when you turn on Auto-Pull or choose to manually Update a table in Tola Tables.